The dynamics of the heterochaos baker maps: The dynamics

 \subsection{Parameter dependence of the ergodic MMEs}

-As the parameter $(a,b)$ varies, the two ergodic MMEs in Theorem~\ref{thm-a} vary qualitatively.
-Only for two special parameter values, one of them coincides with the Lebesgue measure on $[0,1]^3$ (see Theorem~\ref{thm-leb}).
-Hence, it is natural to ask how the two ergodic MMEs depend on the parameter.
-As a second main result of this paper we have obtained the continuous dependence. \begin{theorem} The following statements hold: \begin{itemize} \item[(i)] The maps $(a,b)\in \Delta\mapsto\mu_{\alpha,a,b}\in M([0,1]^3)$ and $(a,b)\in \Delta\mapsto\mu_{\beta,a,b}\in M([0,1]^3)$ are continuous.
+As the parameter $(a,b)$ varies, the two ergodic MMEs in Theorem~\ref{thm-a} vary.
+Only for the two special parameter values, one of them coincides with {\rm Leb} (see Theorem~\ref{thm-a}(d)).
+A natural question to ask is how the two ergodic MMEs depend on the parameter.
+As a second main result of this paper we have obtained the continuous dependence. \begin{theorem} \ \begin{itemize} \item[(a)] The maps $(a,b)\in \Delta\mapsto\mu_{\alpha,a,b}\in M([0,1]^3)$ and $(a,b)\in \Delta\mapsto\mu_{\beta,a,b}\in M([0,1]^3)$ are continuous.